 Benefits of citizenship: Citizenship comes with various rights, for example, the right to live and work in a country, possess property there and vote.
 In many cases, citizens are entitled to social services including basic education and healthcare.
 Citizens may also apply for a passport; this passport allows them to travel to countries with which their country of origin has signed the relevant treaties.
 It is difficult for a person to lose their citizenship and citizenship can be passed down to one’s descendants.
 However, there are also responsibilities and duties attached to being a citizen which include upholding the law and, in some countries, this may include military participation.
 Benefits of dual citizenship: There are many benefits to dual citizenship including increased travel freedom to key global markets, and alternative business prospects.

 Citizenship by investment: Citizenship by Investment means obtaining citizenship of a country through a significant investment in that country, as specified in that country’s laws and regulations.
 The concept of citizenship by investment was first developed in St Kitts and Nevis, officially known as the Federation of St Christopher and Nevis when it was enshrined in the Section 35 in its Citizenship Act of 1984.
 Steps to qualify for citizenship: In order to qualify for citizenship, an applicant must undergo a multi-tiered vetting procedure that utilises both local and third-party agencies.
 Once an applicant is successful, citizenship is legally granted and the process of applying for a second passport can begin.
 Benefits of dual citizenship: Since 1984, the initiative has been adopted in many countries across the globe.
 The programme is seen as an effective way of raising capital for the host nation’s economy whilst also offering applicants an attractive investment opportunity and the dual citizenship benefits that come with it.
-This includes: Visa-free or visa-on-arrival travel to key business hubs The right to live, work and study in the country The invaluable option of passing down citizenship by descent.
+This includes: Global mobility to key business hubs The right to live, work and study in the country The invaluable option of passing down citizenship by descent.